M.A., Seton Hall University, 1981

 B.A., Rowan University, 1976

-Since his retirement from the FBI, Mr. Clark has worked as the manager of investigations and security for Otis Elevator, a division of United Technologies Corporation.
+After retiring from the FBI, Professor Clark was manager of investigations and security for Otis Elevator, a division of United Technologies Corporation.
+Since 2013, he has been vice president of Executive Investigations Group, a private investigation firm specializing in comprehensive due diligence on prospective senior-level employees.

-Mr. Clark's professional memberships include the Associative of Certified Fraud Examiners, the Society of Former Special Agents of the FBI, the FBI Agents Association, ASIS International, Infraguard and the Academy of Criminal Justice Sciences.
+Professor Clark is a members of the Association of Certified Fraud Examiners, the Society of Former Special Agents of the FBI, the FBI Agents Association, ASIS International, and the Academy of Criminal Justice Sciences.

 White Collar Crime, Public Corruption Investigations, Advanced Investigative Techniques, and Interviewing and Interrogation